 If you notice you start to black and white think about your path towards achieving your resolutions, try to connect back to the reason behind the resolution or intention.

 Most of us set resolutions and intentions for a purpose.
-For example, we may make the resolution to eat healthier in 2018.
+For example, we may make the resolution to eat healthier.
 We don’t plan to eat better for the sake of eating more broccoli, but for a reason other than simply the task of eating healthier.
 We plan to eat better because we want to improve our physical health, mental health, aid in the longevity of our existence, aid a physical pain, assuage illness, etc. We make resolutions for a purpose, and that is a beautiful motivator.

 - Connect to the purpose of the resolution